 Radiation Exposure: Highest Risk in Animal Health

-On that note, it is important to take note that ionizing radiation is simply damaging to a living being, all in all, when its sum gets excessively high.
-In fact, you'd be surprised to know that we are continually inflicted with tiny measures of ionizing radiation that happen normally, and we get along fine and dandy with our lives without being truly harmed by this radiation.
-However, as everything goes on, everything that is too much is hurtful.
+On that note, it is important to note that ionizing radiation simply damages a living being, all in all, when its sum gets excessively high.
+You'd be surprised to know that we are continually inflicted with tiny measures of ionizing radiation that happen normally, and we get along fine and dandy with our lives without being truly harmed by this radiation.
+However, everything that is too much is hurtful as everything goes on.

-While radiation can allude to all types of electromagnetic radiation, including light and radio waves, it's usually utilized when portraying ionizing radiation.
-As such, high-energy radiation can ionize atoms, for example, the radiation delivered by the decay of radioactive isotopes.
-The different types of ionizing radiation include x-rays, gamma rays, and alpha and beta particles.
-If they are present at adequate levels, they can definitely damage the health of humans and other animals.
+Other types of ionizing radiation include X-rays, gamma rays, and alpha and beta particles.
+If present at adequate levels, ionizing radiation can damage the health of humans and other animals.

 1.1 What is Radiation and Radiation Exposure